mtdanta/Academic-Work/README.md

 This section contains the source code of my Academic CV.
 It is designed as a reusable template for other students.

 ### ➡️ [CV Source Code](CV/)
-* **Description:** A highly customizable LaTeX academic CV template using the Palatino font.
+* **Description:** A highly customizable LaTeX academic CV template based on mine using the Palatino font.
 * **Key Feature:** It includes a **boolean switch** (`\setbool{showphoto}{...}`) in the code to easily toggle between a European layout (with photo & side column) and an International layout (text-only).
 * **Format:** `.tex` source code and generated `.pdf` examples.